openai/mle-bench/README.md

 Report the mean and standard error of the mean (SEM) for each of the splits on the reported `any_medal_percentage` metric.
 The `--split75` flag corresponds to the `All (%)` column.

-If you are opening a leaderboard PR, fill out the PR template and disclose whether the submission uses the MLE-bench test set in any way or otherwise relies on known leakage.
-Disclosed submissions are listed in `Uses Test Set / Known Leakage`, not the standard leaderboard.

 ## Benchmarking